jroesch/jroesch.github.io/_posts/2013-06-26-Scala-for-Rubyists-Part-Two.markdown

 val res = if (true) 1 else 1
 // res: Int = "hello"
 ```
-Scala does not have the ternary or in Ruyb parlance, the modifier `if`.
+Scala does not have the ternary or in Ruby parlance, the modifier `if`.

 There is one case that you must be careful of in Scala, if you leave the else branch off an `if`
 the when the condition is false you will get Unit returned from the else branch.